fortrabbit/blog/web-hosting-and-open-source.md

 ---
 title: Web hosting and open source
 author: fl
-created: 2024-12-12 14:45:19
+created: 2024-12-13 08:46:04
 intro: The complicated relation between open source and web hosting from our point of view
-lead: This is not about Matt Mullenweg, WordPress/Automattic ($710M 2024 rev), who is angry about the web hosting service WP-Engine ($400M 2024 rev).
+lead: This is not about WordPress founder Matt, who is angry about the web hosting service WP-Engine.
 It's a much smaller story, it's ours.
 draft: true
 figure:
   text: In real open source, you have the right to control your own destiny. -Linus Torvalds
 tag:
   - opinion
+  - changelog
 ---

 ## Our history